 When the information you are using originates from within Indigenous communities, please make sure you have followed the appropriate protocols and have the necessary permissions to use that information.

 Please also be aware that "ownership" of Indigenous knowledge does not necessarily follow the colonial concept of ownership.
-Just because someone has cited or used certain Indigenous knowledge in that past does automatically make it permissible to use - Indigenous knowledge has frequently been taken, appropriated, and used without permission throughout many types of sources.
+Just because someone has cited or used certain Indigenous knowledge in the past does automatically make it permissible to use - Indigenous knowledge has frequently been taken, appropriated, and used without permission throughout many types of sources.

 Here is a video series from Kwantlen Polytechnic University about citing Elders.
 Thank you Rachel Chong for creating these videos!